Lucky-Kashyap/full-stack-web-dev/README.md

 Project 9: React Multi Language Support Application

+Features:

 - Use i18 Next technology for knowing the current language and change it accordingly

+- Give interalization language feature to the app

 Project ShowCase :